 The engine fairing also protects the legs and you have everything mounted on the main structural beam running the length of the craft under the seat.

-A lot of the "motorcycle-ish" features are styling, not engineering requirements.
+Of course styling is more limited for aircraft than cars, more in the past than now since auto makers are now concerned with efficiency.A lot of the "motorcycle-ish" features are styling, not engineering requirements.
 That's easier to get away with in a land vehicle than an aircraft, where form normally follows function, with minor corporate styling cues (e.g. the rudder shape of a De Havilland, or Mooney, or Cessna).
-But for "aerial motorbike" performance, a Kolb Ultrastar flown by Homer Kolb:

 Oh all right.
 Razafrazzin' picky audience...The post #85 pic is looking good.
 But best of all I like her exposed boobs.
 Or is that just me?